regisphilibert/rp_hugo/content/post/hugo-scratch/revision-0.md

 ### .Scratch.Add

-This will deal with adding or pushing mutliple value to the same variable or key.
+This will deal with adding or pushing multiple value to the same variable or key.

 ~~~go
 //For strings.